 In quantifying the emissions associated with a project, both direct and indirect emissions are included.
 Only emissions within the scope of the federal agency’s authority are included.
 For example, a federal military facility expansion would be paid for and operated with federal money with every aspect of the project under the control of the Department of Defense.
 Direct emissions such as construction activities are included, as well as indirect emissions such as on-site emissions from the vehicles of military personnel associated with the facility.

-- Identifying and accounting for the emissions in the latest EPA-approved State Implementation Plan.
+- identifying and accounting for the emissions in the latest EPA-approved state implementation plan (SIP),

-- Providing written assurance from the state that it will revise the SIP to include the project’s emissions.
+- providing written assurance from the state that it will revise the SIP to include the project’s emissions, and

 Related Web pages and publications